 Increase in premature births, low birth weight, congenital abnormalities and perinatal complications…

 However, the adverse effects are not limited to multiple pregnancies.
-Although most singleton pregnancies that result from in vitro fetilization are uncomplicated, various studies indicate that they are associated with an increase in premature births, low birth weight, congenital abnormalities and perinatal complications, when compared with naturally-conceived singleton pregnancies.
+Although most singleton pregnancies that result from in vitro fertilization are uncomplicated, various studies indicate that they are associated with an increase in premature births, low birth weight, congenital abnormalities and perinatal complications and Mayo Clinic reports that the risk of ectopic pregnancy with IVF is 2-5%.
+An ectopic pregnancy is when a fertilized egg implants anywhere outside the uterus and is not viable when compared with naturally-conceived pregnancies.
 These data were evaluated in detail in a study published in Fertility and Sterility (95; 1887-1889, 2011), confirming that described above on the existence of an increase in negative effects associated with assisted procreation.